Ardesco/Selenium-Maven-Template/README.md

 1. Open a terminal window/command prompt
 2. Clone this project.
-3. CD into project directory
+3. `cd Selenium-Maven-Template` (Or whatever folder you cloned it into)
-4. mvn clean verify
+4. `mvn clean verify`

 All dependencies should now be downloaded and the example google cheese test will have run successfully (Assuming you have Firefox installed in the default location)

 ### What should I know?

-- To run any unit tests that test your Selenium framework you just need to ensure that all unit test file names end, or start with "test" and they will be run by step 4.
+- To run any unit tests that test your Selenium framework you just need to ensure that all unit test file names end, or start with "test" and they will be run as part of the build.
-- The maven surefire plugin has been used to create a profile with the id "selenium-tests" that configures surefire to pick up any java files that ends with the text "WebDriver".
-This means that as long as all of your selenium test file names end with WebDriver.java they will get picked up and run when you perform step 4.
+- The maven failsafe plugin has been used to create a profile with the id "selenium-tests".
+This is active by default, but if you want to perform a build without running your selenium tests you can disable it using:

+        mvn clean verify -P-selenium-tests

+- The maven-failsafe-plugin will pick up any files that end in IT by default.
+You can customise this is you would prefer to use a custom identifier for your Selenium tests.

 ### Anything else?